rickwassing/cicada-develop/docs/installation-standalone-macos.rst

 4. This environment variable should be stored in a hidden file called '.bash_profile' in your home folder, i.e. '/Users/[your-username]/.bash_profile'.
 Use the Finder window to navigate to your home folder and use ``Command+Shift+Dot`` to toggle hidden files visible.
 If '.bash_profile' does not exist yet, continue to step 5, otherwise continue to step 9.
 5. Open the 'TextEdit' app, and create a new empty document.
 6. Click 'Format' > 'Make Plain Text' if this is not already a plain-text document.

+.. figure:: images/installation-standalone-macos-5.png
+    :width: 572px
+    :align: center

 7. Click 'File' > 'Save', and type ``.bash_profile`` in the 'Save As' field, and Select your home folder (indicated by the house icon) as the location.
 Make sure to un-tick the option 'if no extension is provided, use ".txt"'.
 Click 'Save'.

-.. figure:: images/installation-standalone-macos-5.png
-    :width: 572px
-    :align: center

-8. The following warning message appears, but that's ok, click 'Use "."'

 .. figure:: images/installation-standalone-macos-6.png
     :width: 532px
     :align: center

+8. The warning message above may appear, but that's ok, click 'Use "."'
 9. If the environment variable was

     - **undefined**, add this line to the '.bash_profile' file